-Katia is a professional performer and teacher based in the San Francisco Bay Area.
+Katia is a professional Belly Dance performer and teacher based in the San Jose - San Francisco Bay Area.
 Born and raised in Russia, Katia has been dancing professionally for 10 years.
 During all these years, she was learning, teaching, and sharing the art of belly dance.
 It’s not only sharing of skills and techniques but also sharing the passion, the drama, the joy of woman’s ancient dance.

 Katia enchants and captivates her audience with vivacious, dynamic and graceful style.
 Because of her bright personality, she brings a lot of energy and charm to her dance.
 She performs at Moroccan, Persian, and Indian restaurants and nightclubs through San Francisco Bay Area and beyond.

 Whether you’re looking to have the most beautiful wedding reception, hold a surprise birthday party that’s just a little bit different, or simply looking for a small gathering with family and friends, professional belly dancer is always a hit.
 Katia will help you skillfully and artfully make your party as a magnificent and unforgettable event.